 About the Minister's Student Council

-The Minister's Student Council will be the peak forum for interaction between NSW public school students, Education NSW and the New South Wales Government.
+The Minister's Student Council is the peak forum for interaction between NSW public school students, NSW Education and the NSW Minister for Education.

 How do I get involved?